Pacific Northwest Winemakers Worry Wildfire Smoke Could Ruin Harvest

 "There's concern all up and down the West Coast with the fire intensity that we're seeing," says Thomas Henick-Kling, director of the Viticulture and Enology department at Washington State University.

-Scientists tackle 'smoke taint'
+Scientists tackle "smoke taint"

 Henick-Kling's department is the only one in the country leading research on what happens when grapes are exposed to smoke for extended periods of time.
 He says more often, they develop a certain taste or smell called "smoke taint."